 Once you create the form, go to responses and create a response spreadsheet.
 You will be able to see the responses of your maintenance staff here.
-Here, you can also see the time when your employees filled the form.
+Here, you can also see the time when your employees filled out the form.

 c.
 How to get a pre-filled link